Last Modified Date: July 15, 2016

 Identification and verification of work-related fatalities

-In 2012, there were 12 cases included for which work relationship could not be independently verified; however,
+In 2014, there were 14 cases included for which work relationship could not be independently verified; however,

 the information on the initiating source document for these cases was sufficient to determine that the incident

 was likely to be job-related.
-Data for these fatalities are included in the Census of Fatal Occupational
+Data for these fatalities were included in the Census of Fatal Occupational

 Injuries (CFOI) counts.
-An additional 69 fatalities submitted by states were not included
+An additional 61 fatalities submitted by states were not included because the source

-States may identify additional fatal work injuries after data collection closeout for a reference year.
+States may identify additional fatal work injuries after preliminary data collection closes for a reference year.

-In addition, other fatalities excluded from the published count because of insufficient information to
+In addition, other fatalities excluded from the published count because of insufficient information to determine

-are disseminated as quickly as possible and that legitimate cases are not excluded from the revised counts.
+disseminated as quickly as possible and that legitimate cases are not excluded from the revised counts.

 Thus, each year's initial release of data should be considered preliminary.
-Revised data are released in the Spring of the following year; revised counts for 2012 will be available in 2014.
+Revised data are released in the

+late spring of the following year; revised counts for 2014 will be available in 2016.

 Federal/State agency coverage

-was working in a job covered by the Occupational Safety and Health Administration (OSHA) or other
+working in a job covered by the Occupational Safety and Health Administration (OSHA) or other federal or state

-industries, and workers’ compensation agencies; state and local police departments; and state farm
+industrial relations and workers’ compensation agencies; state and local police departments; and state farm bureaus.